 Southeast: Hilton Head, South Carolina

 Thanks to its world-renowned beaches, commanding pine forests, and scenic seascapes, it’s no surprise that Hilton Head is one of the most popular spring break spots in the US — it attracts approximately 2.5 million annual visitors a year.
-However, springtime is optimal because you beat the crowds — and the humid temps.
+However, spring break is optimal because you beat the crowds — and the humid temps.

 What to Do: